 Down by the water is where the fun really is, you can head here in low tide and walk across the stone and find crabs, small fish and more hiding in the rock pools.
 Or if you really want to, lay down a towel and enjoy the clouds passing by in the sky and the sun on your face.

-Robin Hood’s Bay pride themselves on being dog friendly, so much that there aren’t many places in the idyllic village they can’t go.
+Robin Hood’s Bay pride itself on being dog friendly, so much that there aren’t many places in the idyllic village they can’t go.

 Staithes is a short drive from Sandsend and Whitby.
 It was once upon a time one of the largest fishing ports on the North East Coast, it is now one of Yorkshire’s best beaches.
 The village itself is serene and stunning with whimsical winding streets and cosy cottages.